cupofdirtfordinner/cupofdirtfordinner.github.io/index.md

  {% include link.html title='sloom' imgsrc='art/sloom large.gif' description="this, like the previous two entries, is again a sprite for a tower defense game that never got finished" date='may 2022' link='articles/gardefense.md' %}

   {% include link.html title='skeleton' imgsrc='art/skeletongiflarge.gif' description="dude you're never gonna believe this" date='may 2022' link='articles/gardefense.md' %}

+  {% include link.html title='Aeroplane' imgsrc='art/untitled.png' description="funny bomb guy on an airplane! this is amongst a series of other small (like really small, like just playing with modifiers and stuff) projects i've been making at school, because they just let us install blender on those shitty dells. thank you, school " date='september 2023' link='articles/balrgh.md' %}

     <div>